-This section focuses on the patient experience and the organization's dedication to evaluating patient safety and health outcomes to unveil underlying disparities and implement care improvement projects.
-In many communities, Black and Latinx individuals tend to face higher rates of uninsurance when compared to their non-Hispanic White counterparts41.
+This section focuses on patient experience and the organization's dedication to evaluating patient safety and health outcomes to unveil underlying disparities and implement care improvement projects.
+In many communities, Black and Latinx individuals tend to face higher rates of uninsurance when compared to their non-Hispanic White counterparts.
 Therefore, improving financial accessibility to medical institutions can be important to addressing racial health disparities.
 Furthermore, underpayment by government health programs underfinances institutions in lower-income communities, which often tend to be communities of color due to historic disinvestment in these neighborhoods.
-This underpayment by government health programs contributes to diminished access to care33.
+This underpayment by government health programs contributes to diminished access to care.
 Consequently, it is important to know an organization's payer mix percentage for inpatient and all outpatient and ambulatory services.
-Specific resources can be found in the Resource section of this document.